 Anyone looking to live and work in Switzerland for more than 90 days needs a residence permit.
 With everything from short- and long-term residence permits, special work permits, and self-employment visas available, it can be challenging to determine which visa your employees need.
 Plus, the time it takes to learn how to get a work visa in Switzerland is valuable time you need to expand your company.

-What Types of Switzerland Work Visas Are There?
+Types of Work Visas in Switzerland

 Before you and your employees choose which Switzerland work permit is best for your needs, you need to know the requirements differ based on nationality.
 Citizens from the European Union (EU) and European Free Trade Association (EFTA) countries face fewer hurdles and do not have foreign worker quotas.